scalabli/quo/docs/apps.rst

 --------

-In some very rare circumstances, it is interesting to use the repetition of options to count an integer up.
+In some very rare circumstances, it is interesting to use the repetition of apps to count an integer up.
 This can be used for verbosity flags, for instance:

 .. code-block:: python